Sorry, you need to enable JavaScript to visit this website.

 Background

-Each type of long-term care setting provides different services and is suitable for different types of patients:
+Each type of long-term care setting provides different services and is suitable for different types of patients.
+This first group provide medical and 24-hour nursing services along with varying levels of rehabilitation:

-• Skilled nursing facilities generally care for patients who may be chronically ill but are considered medically stable.
-In general, these patients do not require daily evaluation by a physician but do require services such as physical therapy or wound care.
+• Skilled nursing facilities (SNFs) provide care to two levels of patients or residents.
+Post-acute or short stay patients are expected to stay a few days to weeks and then be discharged home, while those who are medically stable but continue to need 24-hour nursing care are considered long stay residents.
+In general, SNF patients do not require daily evaluation by a physician but do require services such as intensive nursing, physical therapy, or wound care.

 Safety Concerns in Long-term Care